Jahed/ChatIO/README.md

 ## Mappings
 You can map words to keyboard keys by defining a key configuration.

-Keys should map to [KeyEvent](http://docs.oracle.com/javase/7/docs/api/java/awt/event/KeyEvent.html) fields (anything prefixed with 'VK_').
+Keys should map to [static KeyEvent fields](http://docs.oracle.com/javase/7/docs/api/java/awt/event/KeyEvent.html), that is anything prefixed with `VK_`.
 Example key configurations can be found [here](config/keys)

 ### Prefixes